yoonmoonsick/dnd2024/README.md

 - Level 6: Reach for the Skies
   - When you score a Critical Hit against a creature, the target must succeed on a Wisdom saving throw or have the Frightened for 1 minute.
 - Level 10: Long Arm of the Law
   - Once per turn, when you hit a Large or smaller creature with a ranged weapon attack, you can hobble the target.
-The creature can’t move on its next turn.
+The creature can't move on its next turn.

 ## [Illrigger](https://www.dndbeyond.com/sources/dnd/tir/the-illrigger-revised#TheIllrigger)